 The content of this manual is for general guidance only.
-It represents best practice as at the date of publication and should not be considered as legal advice.
+It represents good practice as at the date of publication and should not be considered as legal advice.
 Those using this manual should seek professional advice as and when necessary.
-The RNLI does not accept responsibility for any errors in this document.
+The RNLI does not accept responsibility for use, or for any errors in this document.